Check out these awesome opportunities in the non-profit management field!

 Porter-Leath is a 501(c)3 not-for-profit whose mission is empowering children and families to achieve a healthy, optimal and independent lifestyle.
 We have six focus areas encompassing a wide range of early childhood and social services including: Early Head Start, Head Start, Runaway/Homeless Youth Services, Foster Care, Adoption, Employment Training, Mentorship, Child Nutrition and more.
 Last year, Porter-Leath served over 8,000 children and over 5,000 families in the Mid-South.

-The Exceptional Foundation of West Tennessee (EFWT) enriches the lives of people with intellectual disabilities by meeting their social, recreational, and continued educational needs.
+The Exceptional Foundation of West Tennessee (EFWT) enriches the lives of the developmentally challenged by meeting their social and recreational needs.
 EFWT has established a variety of programs that improve the quality of life for participants at the EFWT such as arts and crafts, health and wellness, social skills, drama, sign language and more!
 The Foundation also provides after-school programming for school-age children.
 EFWT offers twice-a-month weekend events such as dinner and a movie, karaoke and dances parties, talent shows and more!
 There is also an 8-week long summer day camp.
 EFWT also offers full-year day and half day program for after children finish school.

 Are you interested in non-profit management, but don’t see any opportunities here that interest you?
 Let us know!